qbicsoftware-archive/resource-management/README.md

-NOT ready for production.

-facs (developement name)
+Flowcytometry Booking Portlets (FACS)
 ======
 *Many work groups have different measurement instruments.
-And different operators/users with a different level of expertiece for different instruments.*
+And different operators/users with a different level of expertise for different instruments.*

-The idea of this tool is to enable workgroup leaders to manage the accesibility of resources as well as the users which want to use those resources.
+The idea of this tool is to enable workgroup leaders to manage the accessibility of resources as well as the users which want to use those resources.

 The project consists of several Servlets/Portlets which should help to mangage or schedule users and scientific resources.